 Most situations at work involve both types of motivation.
 If we do a job we enjoy, some of the work we do will be intrinsically motivating.
 But, we probably wouldn’t go to work if we weren’t being paid.
 Enjoying your job is intrinsically motivating, while being paid a salary to do it is extrinsically motivating.

-- Reward them.
 People like praises, recognitions and rewards.
-They want to know they’re doing a good job and are valued.
+Therefore, they want to know they’re doing a good job and are valued.
 You can offer rewards like an extra paid day off, gift cards, cash rewards or tickets to the movies to show your appreciation.
-Keep in mind that every team member is different, and will likely have different motivators.
+But, keep in mind that every team member is different, and will likely have different motivators.
 So, it’s important to get to know your people, discover what motivates them and find a good mixture of extrinsic and intrinsic motivators.

 Motivation at work is a choice employees make.
 No matter how hard you try, there is a bottom line for motivating employees.
 Employees choose to exhibit motivated behavior at work.
 You can do everything discussed here, but employees are ultimately in charge of motivating themselves.
 You can only provide an environment at work that is conducive to and supportive of employees choosing to become motivated about issues related to work.